hgiriraj79/EducationLiteracyAndPoverty/README.md

 5. The coefficient for data$literacy.fFalse does not differ significantly as the p-value obtained is > 0.05.

-From the above drawn interpretation we can conclude that, as the levels of Education increase, the chances of individual suffering from poverty decreases holding that value for Literacy is TRUE.
+From the above drawn interpretation we can conclude that, as the levels of Education increase, the chances of individual suffering from poverty decreases, holding that value for Literacy is TRUE.